Shivamzee/12-React.js-Project-onMahashivRatri/README.md

-# 12-React.js-Project-onMahashivRatri
+# 12-React.js-Projects
-I am going to create 12 React.js projects on MahaShivRatri .
+I am going to create 12 React.js projects.
 To learn more about React.js.